Room: King Willem Alexander

 Session Description

-The session demonstrates a shift toward a circular bioeconomy, where industrial waste (like lignin) and agricultural byproducts (like biosilica) are not discarded but are instead engineered into high-performance, safe, and sustainable alternatives to fossil-based materials.
+The oral session demonstrates a shift toward a circular bioeconomy, where industrial waste (like lignin) and agricultural byproducts (like biosilica) are not discarded but are instead engineered into high-performance, safe, and sustainable alternatives to fossil-derived materials.

 Chair